awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

    request_url = endpoint + canonical_uri + "?" + canonical_querystring
    ```

-You use the request URL with your WebSocket library to make the request to the Amazon Transcribe service\.
+You use the request URL with your WebSocket library to make the request to the Amazon Transcribe Medical service\.

-### Including WebSocket Request Headers<a name="websocket-headers"></a>
+### Including WebSocket Request Headers<a name="websocket-headers-med"></a>

-The request to Amazon Transcribe must include the following headers\.
+The request to Amazon Transcribe Medical must include the following headers\.
 Typically these headers are managed by your WebSocket client library\.

 ```
 Host: transcribestreaming.region.amazonaws.com:8443